SAP/spartacus-docs/_pages/home/spartacus-faq.md

 ### Which browsers does Spartacus support?

 Spartacus supports evergreen web browsers.
-This does not include IE11.
-However, there are ways to support older browsers (such as IE11) with custom implementations.
+However, there are ways to support older browsers with custom implementations.
 For more information, see [Web Browser Support]({{ site.baseurl }}{% link _pages/install/browser-support.md %}).

 ### How does Spartacus compare to the SAP Commerce Cloud Accelerators?